Landlord Insurance for Rental Properties

 What does landlord contents insurance cover?

-You can either have contents-only insurance, or you can choose to add it to your building insurance to get a more extensive level of cover.
+You can either have contents-only insurance, or you can choose to add it to your building insurance to get a more extensive level of cover - we highly recommend getting a combined policy.
 Landlord contents insurance will protect your own possessions in the rented property (such as the furniture) rather than the tenants’ (which they themselves are accountable for).